Out-of-State Adjuster Authorization Program

 Step 1: Download Current Claims Seminar Manual Reference Materials:

 Participants are to download a free digital copy of the current Claims Seminar Manual [Here] along with links to the Laws and Rules [Here].
-You will need to become familiar with the content of these publications.
+Participants are expected to become familiar with the content of this publication independently.

 If you wish to purchase a hard copy of the materials, the cost for the reference materials is $50.00 and shipping & handling is a flat fee of $13.65, for a total of $63.65.
 To purchase, please go to the ICA Payment Portal.
 Purchases are processed bi-monthly.

-ICA updates the materials every August prior to the annual claims seminar.
+ICA updates the materials every August at the annual claims seminar.
 The adjuster should download and be familiar with the current materials.

-Pre-recorded training videos are available on Arizona workers’ compensation topics that are contained in the ICA Claims Seminar Manual.
+Pre-recorded webinars are available on Arizona workers’ compensation topics that are contained in the ICA Claims Seminar Manual.
 Please visit the ICA YouTube Channel for the full playlist.
-Topics will cover the basics of AZ workers compensation, including ODG and MRO preauthorization form.

-Upon completion of the training videos, participants will be required to attend a live webinar Q&A with a representative of the ICA Claims Division.
+Upon completion of the training webinars, participants will be required to attend a live webinar Q&A with a representative of the ICA Claims Division.
 See live Q&A webinar registration form.
 The Q&A sessions provide an opportunity for participants to ask questions in advance of the post-test.
-The ICA will verify that participants who registered also attended the Webinar.
-Participants will receive a link by e-mail to the post-test.
-Please expect the Q&A to last an hour and a half, depending on volume of questions.
+The ICA will verify that participants who signed up for the Live QA attended the entire program.
+Participants who registered and attended will receive a link by e-mail to the post-test.
 The Claims Division will be offering live Q&A webinar sessions monthly, except for the months of July through September.
 The ICA encourages attendance at the ICA Annual Claims Seminar in August.

-To receive a 2 year Adjuster Authorization, a participant must successfully pass a post-test, demonstrating adequate knowledge of Arizona’s workers’ compensation claims handling processes.
+To receive Arizona Adjuster Authorization, a participant must successfully pass a post-test demonstrating adequate knowledge of Arizona’s workers’ compensation claims handling processes.
 The post-test is composed of a randomized set of questions based on content included in the Claims Seminar Manual, training webinars, and applicable law.
 Participants who do not achieve a passing score of at least 80% will have the option of attending another live Q&A webinar session and re-taking the test.

-Upon successful completion of the internet-based training program and post-test, participants will receive a written certificate of authorization from the ICA to manage Arizona claims out of state.
+Upon successful completion of the internet-based training program and post-test, participants will receive a written certificate of authorization from the ICA to manage Arizona claims out of state or for a self-insured employer.
 The authorization will be good for two years before it must be renewed.

-If you experience problems after the above steps have been followed, feel free to contact the Commission at [email protected].
+If you experience problems after the above steps have been followed, feel free to contact the Commission at the number and/or email toward the bottom of this page.

 Please also note, all times are listed in Arizona time.